Research

 Featured Working Papers & Projects

-Durable Decentralization: Enabling Temporary Centralization While Preserving Commitments to Decentralization (2nd Revise & Resubmit at Administrative Science Quarterly)
+Durable Decentralization: How Democratic Deviation Allow Organizations to Temporarily Centralize While Preserving Commitments to Decentralization (Conditionally accepted by Administrative Science Quarterly)

 The Demands of Freedom, The Desire for Refuge: Examining Preferences for Radical Decentralization versus Hierarchy (Under Review, Strategic Management Journal)